utkuuckun/APES/README.md

 # APES
 APES is a shape drawing language.
-This project concludes information about APES language design and its lexer and parser files.
+Here you can find information about APES language's design and its lexer and parser files.
+There is also a tutorial if you ever want to use it.